[ Address ]

 Mililani High School (June 1992) — Graduated Magna Cum Laude, 3.6 cumulative GPA.

 skills Extensive writing experience, including newswriting, copywriting, editing, public relations, advertising, documentation and personal narrative.
-Familiar with most graphic design and publishing applications on Macintosh and Windows platforms; extensive experience with web and Internet technologies and fundamental web usability/architecture issues; strong administrative, leadership and interpersonal skills.
+Immersed in web and Internet technologies, notably web services and social networks and their applications in business, marketing, issue advocacy, and reputation management; familiar with most multimedia, graphic design and publishing applications; strong administrative, leadership and interpersonal skills.

 employment